hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Don't do that, now Gregg will write down his elaborate on that stuff and it is going to be long.
 Like real long :-)

 [10:16:00](#DWeFlcmuJtRcdcJO6Q3becw6gqNtIMwKNv27CuCKJuc) <hiiamboris (NOT THIS ONE)>:
 LOL.
-Now that you mention it, he has no choice Ì†ΩÌ∏É
+Now that you mention it, he has no choice üòÉ

 [10:19:27](#mL5EHT1-P_jwI7Una-AQBG79xcnamnCBNobwRcEORCU) <dsunanda (dsunanda)>:
 @hiiamboris That is amazing!
 So compact.